-All source maximum: The all source maximum is 85% of your take-home pay.
+All source maximum: The all source maximum is 80% of your monthly earnings.
 The all source maximum is used in calculating the monthly benefit for non-taxable plans and in calculating the amount payable in connection with other sources of income for both taxable and non-taxable plans.
 This is explained later in the Long Term Disability Coverage description pages.